Fires start suddenly, spread quickly and put lives in danger.

 While the majority of arsonists target empty buildings, e.g. abandoned warehouses or schools, there are some perpetrators who are prepared to put lives at risk and set fire to someone’s home.

 If you fall into a specific vulnerable group, e.g. you are a victim of domestic abuse or hate crime, you might consider having a metal letterbox fitted for your own peace of mind.
 These contain most burning materials (including fireworks) by cutting off the oxygen support.

-For more information contact your local fire crime unit:
+For more information contact your local fire and rescue service: